 - Graduate degree in a behavioral science field;

 This position may require some evening and weekend hours depending on shifts available.
-A successful candidate can expect to provide 7-20 hours a week of client contact hours, and up to 10 administrative/meeting hours (includes clinical and administrative supervision and team meetings) per week.
+A successful candidate can expect to provide 20 hours a week of client contact hours, and up to 10 administrative/meeting hours (includes clinical and administrative supervision and team meetings) per week.
 Compensation is hourly, plus commission.
-Clinical supervision is provided to LPC and LMFT Interns who do not operate a private practice and work for ONN for at least 20 client contact hours per week.
-Candidates must carry their own professional liability insurance and are required to have some flexibility as to clinical contact hours as their caseload increases to a full (20 contact hours per week) and as fluctuations occur, but ONN maintains a waitlist of 20-50 clients, so work is never scarce.
+Clinical supervision is provided to pre-licensed LMFTs, LPCs and MSWs.
+Candidates must carry their own professional liability insurance and are required to have some flexibility as to clinical contact hours as their caseload increases to a full (20 contact hours per week) and as fluctuations occur, but ONN maintains a six-month waitlist, so work is never scarce.

 This position requires sitting with clients for extended periods of time and repetitive tasks (email, documentation, etc.).
 Most hours can be worked from home if there is a confidential space available, but occasional hours may be required in-office.